pinkpong111/governance-rules-theory/README.md

 Vector Storm was defined in companion theory as friction from direct vector absorption without sufficient degradation.
 However, a more fundamental cause exists:

 > **Position ambiguity** — when agents compete for the same optimum rather than occupying distinct roles — is the root condition that makes vector collision inevitable.
+Position ambiguity increases the probability of degradation failure and escalation overload.

 ```
 Position ambiguous